varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 Consider using an object (see :ref:`ref-vmod-objects`) to manipulate dynamic backends.
-They are tied to the VCL life cycle and make a handy data structure to keep track of backends.
+They are tied to the VCL life cycle and make a handy data structure to keep track of backends and objects have a VCL name you can reuse for the director.
 It is also true for *cluster* directors that may reference native backends.

 Finally, Varnish will take care of event propagation for *all* native backends.